 Packing is an important part of getting organised.

 Remember you are going to the tropics where it is warm and humid most of the time be it day or night.
 With that in mind it suggests light clothing is the order of the day.
 The first things to pack are your bathers, swimmers, trunks or whatever you call them but don’t worry about pool or beach towels because they are mostly supplied wherever you go.

 There is no need to pack too much in the way of toiletries because you can buy as much as you like in Bali from Pharmacies, Supermarkets or Circle K essential shops.
-All of these items are very cheap when compared to Australian prices.
+Most but not all personal items are well priced when compared to Australian prices.

-Ladies will find themselves mainly wearing shorts, shirts, T/shirts, light tops, or a dress/sarong over bathers.
-The complete outfit includes sunnies, cap/hat, thongs, joggers or comfortable flat light weight shoes.
+Ladies will find themselves mainly wearing shorts, shirts, sun dress, T/shirts, light tops, or a sarong over bathers.
+The complete outfit includes sunnies, cap/hat, thongs, casuals or comfortable flat light weight shoes.

 Evening wear for the ladies can vary greatly depending on the occasion and where you intend going.
 Most venues outside of the everyday café style of eatery are just perfect enough to entice you to look your best, especially if you are fine dining at Metis’ for example or enjoying sundowners on the deck followed by dinner at Ku De Ta.

 Pack only a couple of your favourite evening dresses and shoes because once you arrive and check out the wonderful bargains and also the number of trendy boutique stores on offer, new clothes could be a consideration for the fashion conscious ladies intending to treat themselves to fine dining and also attending the many entertainment bars and lounges in Bali.